alexjsp/homebridge-plex-sensors/README.md

 ### Example Configs

-Exmaple config with one sensor triggered by any Plex playback:
+Example config with one sensor triggered by any Plex playback:
 ```json
 {
 "platforms": [